paragliding training center

 Take a 4mm (5/32") drill bit and make a hole 42.5mm (1 11/16") from the opening of the lever, as shown.
 Tap the back of the throttle body on a hard surface so that chips from drilling the hole will fall out.
 There is no necessity to plug the hole but, if desired, a small piece of black electrical tape can be put over it.

 With the access hole, the inner cable can easily be removed.
 Just undo the knarp that holds the cable at the carburetor and pull the cable free of the lower throttle lever.
 Straighten the end of the cable as best you can.
+The factory bends the cable through the throttle lever on the carburetor – something not recommended for prolonging the life of the cable near its end.
+To fix this, see step #3 below.

 Put the throttle lever in the idle position.
 Carefully, push the cable out of the outer housing.
 As you push the cable out of the housing at the carburetor end, look through the access hole for the round plug crimped on the cable at the other end.
 You may have to take a pin or paper clip to align it with the hole as you push it out of the throttle body.
 Grab the plug and pull the cable out of the housing about 30cm (12").
 In order clean the cable, there must be some of the inner cable in the housing.
 It does not matter if you plan to replace the inner cable or not.

-If you do pull it completely out, it is not too hard to thread it back through the throttle lever and the hole in the Bowden cable.
+If you do pull it completely out, it is not too hard to thread it back through the throttle lever and the hole in the outer sheath.
 Pull on the throttle lever and locate the hole in the lever with a light.
-Thread the cable through hole.
+Thread the cable through the hole.
 Push gently or you will bend things!
 Put the lever in the idle position.
 While holding the cable, spin the throttle body and Bowden cable with the other.
 As you turn the throttle body, push very gently on the cable.
 It will usually find the hole in the Bowden cable and go right in.
 This will NOT happen unless the end of the cable has a weld.
-You can put a tiny amount of 5 minute epoxy on the tip and let it harden if the end has been cut.
+You can put a tiny amount of 5 minute epoxy or superglue on the tip and let it harden if the end has been cut.
 Alternately, you can remove the screws holding the throttle body together and crack open the back of the throttle body enough to see inside in order to thread the inner cable back through the Bowden outer housing.
 By cracking the back open just a little, you will not disturb the heat shrink around the Bowden cable where it connects with the throttle body.

 To thoroughly clean and lubricate the cable with an access hole: